auditd daemon configuration:

 auditd events versus records

 An auditd event can be split in multiple records.
-Each record of the same event shares the same timestamp (in the epoch format) and same unique identifier.
+All records of the same event share the same timestamp (in the epoch format) and same unique identifier.
 Each record is associated with a given type.
 Records can be sometimes separated by hundreds other unrelated records.

 The records are formatted as series of FIELD = VALUE pairs separated by a space.
 The available fields for auditd records, and their description, can be found in the Linux Audit Documentation.